 Here’s their gardening store, featuring unusual potted plants suitable for city living, plus small scale organic gardening supplies and equipment.

 Above the gardening store is their cafe, and above that, a roof garden with a gazebo.
 I asked if anyone had been married there, and the staff said no, but suggested maybe I would like to coordinate some green weddings for them.

 And here is the elegant restaurant where we had our meeting, with hand-crafted glass and ceramic gifts for sale up front.
 The wood wall covering was recycled from a partially burnt building.

-I discovered a group of highly intelligent, creative and friendly people working at Kurkku and Artist Power Bank, both organizations founded and funded by reknowned record producer Takashi Kobayashi for the purpose of spreading environmental principles and information to help save the planet.
+I discovered a group of highly intelligent, creative and friendly people working at Kurkku and Artist Power Bank, both organizations founded and funded by reknowned record producer Takeshi Kobayashi for the purpose of spreading environmental principles and information to help save the planet.
 I would get to know them all better in the week to come.